asntech/biasaway/docs/cite.rst

 If you used BiasAway, please cite:

-    - A. Khan, R. Riudavets Puig, and A. Mathelier.
+    - A. Khan, R. Riudavets Puig, P. Boddie, and A. Mathelier.
 BiasAway: command-line and web server to generate nucleotide composition-matched DNA background sequences, 2020.
     - R. Worsley-Hunt *et al.* Improving analysis of transcription factor